Crimson-Wizard/M-L-Trees/README.md

 **Content**
 - The icons in the footer were taken from font awesome.
 - Map section is from google maps.
+- The submit and return to main page button code was used from https://www.cssbuttongenerator.com/
 - This site was made using Replit code editor

 **Media**